kammitama5/kammitama5.github.io/_posts/2017-5-5-Friday-May-5th.md

 - Also, tests...tests were great to double-check and really see if you had an understanding.

-- I thought we may have used Derived classes, but I didn't really see any of that.
+- I thought we may have used [Derived classes](http://en.cppreference.com/w/cpp/language/derived_class), but I didn't really see any of that.
+Something like the GameManager inheriting some of the other classes.
+Was expecting some of that.

 # Future goals